jwodder/lineinfile/SPEC.md

 - Should there be library functions that operate on a list of pre-split lines?
     - Such functions should not do anything special regarding line endings

+- CLI: When `--backrefs` is not given, should escape sequences in the line be expanded?

+- Should the library functions return structures containing information on what, if anything, was changed?

 Rules for Handling Line Endings
 -------------------------------